ykri021/CarND-Advanced-Lane-Lines/writeup.md

 ```

-Here is an example of my result on a test image:
+#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

+I implemented his in the 19th code cell of the IPython notebook in the function `draw_poly()`.

 ![alt text][image6]